 Wilson: I want to digress for a second to resolve something in my notes, and then we can get back to the program at Chicago.
-I’ve got some notes down here that you possibly had seen some excavations in you high school years.
+I’ve got some notes down here that you possibly had seen some excavations in your high school years.
 With Richie and…

 Fairbanks: Richie, yes.
 I guess this was probably in 1930 or ’31.
 Richie had done some very sketchy excavations.
 I’d now list them at Bainbridge, and I had done some salvage work myself.
-I’d been collecting Indian relics on plowed fields, at one of the sites that I regularly collected, the railroad had dug a ditch along the edge of the railroad property, and it cut through the trash pit in which there were two nested cord– marked, cord-wrapped stick marked pots.
+I’d been collecting Indian relics on plowed fields, at one of the sites that I regularly collected, the railroad had dug a ditch along the edge of the railroad property, and it cut through the trash pit in which there was two nested cord– marked, cord-wrapped stick marked pots.
 And they both showed extremely clear coil fractures.
 And when I got to Chicago I found out from Thorne Deuel that there was an argument among North American archeologists about was North American Indian.
 It centered around the coil or the scrape technique, and this very clearly indicated that it was coiled.
 That was my first publication in 1935, on the occurrence of coil pottery in New York State.